-CREDIT TRANSFER FOR INTERNATIONAL STUDENTS
+CREDIT TRANSFER FOR NEW INTERNATIONAL STUDENTS

 Advanced Placement (AP) tests

 Many high schools offer Advanced Placement courses through the auspices of the College Board for possible college credit.
 By enrolling in such courses during high school and taking Advanced Placement Tests at the end of each course, high school students may earn undergraduate credits in a number of different academic areas.